richb-hanover/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 to show how surprising it was that routers would queue far more data than they could send in a reasonable time.

+In 2012,
-In 2012, CoDel was invented in response the newly-named "bufferbloat".
+CoDel (for "controlled delay", pronounced "coddle", because it treats network streams gently) was invented in response the newly-named "bufferbloat".
-In the decade since, the fq_codel, CAKE, and cake-autorate open-source algorithms have been proven to minimize latency.
+In the decade since, the CoDel algorithm was enhanced to produce the fq_codel, CAKE, and cake-autorate open-source algorithms that have been proven to minimize latency.

 Today, there's no excuse for router vendors not to incorporate this technology.